LakoMoor/reGTA/README.md

 When using premake, you may want to point GTA_VC_RE_DIR environment variable to GTA Vice City root folder if you want the executable to be moved there via post-build script.

-Clone the repository with `git clone --recursive -b miami https://github.com/LakoMoor/reGTA.git reVC`.
-Then `cd reVC` into the cloned repository.
+Clone the repository with `git clone --recursive -b revc https://github.com/LakoMoor/reGTA.git revc`.
+Then `cd revc` into the cloned repository.

 <details><summary>Linux Premake</summary>